AkshadGiri/YellowFlag-v2v/README.md

 # SafeSphere

- **SafeSphere*nis a platform, providing incident reporting and a Smart Emergency SOS system.
+ **SafeSphere* is a platform, providing incident reporting and a Smart Emergency SOS system.
 Built with Node.js, Express, and MongoDB, with real-time updates via Socket.IO and SMS/email alerting via Twilio and Nodemailer.

 ## Features